 Image: setting up our new FTP user in FileZilla.

-When you first make a connection your FTP client is likely to ask if you want to trust the SSL certificate.
-The certificate should show the name of the server you are connecting to (in our case strawberry.active-ns.com).
+When you first connect to the server your FTP client is likely to ask if you want to trust the server’s SSL certificate.
+This doesn’t indicate an error.
+It just means that your FTP clients doesn’t know about the server, and it therefore wants you to check if the certificate is trustworthy.
+The certificate details should show the name of the server you are connecting to.
 You normally only have to accept a certificate once.

 Image: FileZilla has connected to the server.

-TLS errors are, as mentioned, often the result of not using a secure connection type.
+SSL/TLS errors are, as mentioned, often the result of not using a secure connection type.
 You may need to change the type of encryption in your FTP client.
-If you are using a legacy FTP client that doesn’t have support for TLS v1.2 then you can try using another FTP client, such as FileZilla.
+If you use a legacy FTP client that doesn’t have support for TLS 1.2 then you can try using another FTP client, such as FileZilla.

 There are many less common FTP errors.
-One thing that might be worth checking is whether or not your FTP client is using passive mode (which is the recommended setting – it can prevent firewall-related issues).
-Another possibility is that the server has blocked your IP address, which can happen if there have been too many authentication errors in a short period of time.
+One thing that might be worth checking is whether or not your FTP client uses passive mode (which is the recommended setting – it can prevent firewall-related issues).
+Another possibility is that the server has blocked your IP address.
+That can happen if there have been too many authentication errors in a short period of time.
 Please contact us if you get stuck – we are always happy to help.